netlas-io/netlas-scripts/README.md

 **Additional arguments:**

 `-o / --output` - output format.
-The default is YAML, which can be changed to JSON ("json" argument).
+The default is YAML, which can be changed to JSON (`json` argument).

 `-k / --key` - your API key.
-The default is obtained from the corresponding variable in the script code, but you can change it (input like "--key nEwKEy").
+The default is obtained from the corresponding variable in the script code, but you can change it (input like `--key nEwKEy`).

 **Output:**

 Data in YAML/JSON format in the console.
-Can be saved to a file using output redirection (> or >>).
+Can be saved to a file using output redirection (`>` or `>>`).

 ## Emails by Domain